Are you trying to figure out what lens is best for insect photography?

 So you’re not sure what to buy.

-Maybe you’re looking for a versatile lens that’ll make your professional shoots cuter than ever, or you want to impress your friends with some macros of those pesky insects in the backyard.
+Maybe you’re looking for a versatile lens that’ll make your professional shoots cuter than ever, or you want to impress your friends with macros of those pesky insects in the backyard.

 Whether for work or play, this Micro-NIKKOR 105mm f/2.8G lens is guaranteed to come in handy!